About Rust & Moth

 - Get New Poetry by Email

-Suncerae Smith is like unto a small woodland creature in her love of nuts and berries, and in her fear of loud noises and wide open spaces.
+Suncerae Smith (she/they) is like unto a small woodland creature in their love of nuts and berries, and in their fear of loud noises and wide open spaces.
 She lives in books.

 Josiah Spence lacks focus in his life and as a result is a professor, writer, photographer, musician, armchair philosopher, graphic designer, and web developer, among other lesser diversions.
 He hangs his hat in Texas and hangs his head when he lacks the time to pursue all of the above simultaneously.